learn-academy-2024-alpha/scavenger-hunt-answer/README.md

 - What items are bookmarked in your Slack channel?
   - google drive, daily schedule, github
 - What is your favorite Slack emoji?
   - 🫠
 - What is the fourth unit of the class?
   - Ruby
 - What should you do if you are going to miss class?
   - message the teacher asap
-    What time does the classroom Zoom open every morning?
+- What time does the classroom Zoom open every morning?
+  - 8:45
-    What is the tech stack at LEARN?
+- What is the tech stack at LEARN?
-    React and Rails
+  - React and Rails
-    What terminal command will show you all the content of your current directory?
+- What terminal command will show you all the content of your current    directory?
+  - ls
-    How do you open your text editor from the terminal?
+- How do you open your text editor from the terminal?
-  - code
+  - code .
-    In HTML and CSS, what is the difference between a class and an id?
+- In HTML and CSS, what is the difference between a class and an id?
+  - id = # class = .
-    What is an HMTL attribute?
+- What is an HMTL attribute?
+  -  adjusts the behavior or display of an HTML element
-    What is CSS?
+- What is CSS?
-Cascading Style Sheets
+  - Cascading Style Sheets

-    What is git?
+- What is git?
+  - source managing code
-    What is your personal plan if you find yourself without internet?
+- What is your personal plan if you find yourself without internet?
+  - message on slack

 ### Git Terms and Commands